JoeRudy/rag_knowledge_engine/docs/phase_5_docker_setup.md

 This document defines the **official process** to build and manage the local Docker Compose environment for the RAG Knowledge Engine.

-✅ Docker Compose will orchestrate all required services consistently:
+✅ Docker Compose orchestrates all required services consistently:
 - FastAPI microservices
 - PostgreSQL + pgvector
-- (Future) Local N8N orchestrator (optional)

 ✅ Everything runs locally for testing, development, and eventual productionization.